vercel/next.js/docs/basic-features/data-fetching.md

     paths: [
       { params: { ... } } // See the "paths" section below
     ],
-    fallback: true, false, or 'blocking' // See the "fallback" section below };
+    fallback: true or false // See the "fallback" section below };
 }
 ```